Antynea/grub-btrfs/README.md

 	(Name of the grub folder in `/boot/`, might be grub2 on some distributions )

 * GRUB_BTRFS_OVERRIDE_BOOT_PARTITION_DETECTION="false"

 	(Change to "true" if you have a boot partition in a different subvolume)

 * GRUB_BTRFS_MKCONFIG=grub-mkconfig

 	(Name or path of the 'grub-mkconfig' executable; might be 'grub2-mkconfig' on some distributions)

+* GRUB_BTRFS_RW_SNAPSHOTS="false"

+	(Clear the snapshots' read-only attribute to make them bootable without issues)
 ##
 ### Automatically update grub
 If you would like Grub to automatically update when a snapshots is made or deleted: